|Key figures Impact story|

 - The bank will fulfill its objectives in meeting international environmental and safety standards and social obligations (including avoiding the funding of child and bonded labor), preventing the use of the bank’s services for money laundering and terrorist financing, and discouraging drug production, trafficking and use.

-The bank is affiliated with the Aga Khan Development Network (AKDN), a group of nine development agencies working in health, education, culture and rural and economic development primarily in Asia and Africa.
+The First Microfinance Bank (FMFB-A) is affiliated with the Aga Khan Development Network (AKDN), a group of 9 development agencies working in health, education, culture and rural and economic development primarily in Asia and Africa.

 Following the demise of the Taliban regime, AKDN established two microfinance programmes in the country, the Emergency Microcredit Programme and the Rural Microcredit Programme.
 Based in Kabul, Pul-i-Khumri and their adjoining districts, the Emergency Microcredit Programme provided a financial safety net for returnees by offering credit for start-up, restarts, and the expansion of income generating activates in those areas.